 mbo diploma at level 4 and preferably English.

 Exemption of the pre-university requirements is only possible on the basis of a binding admission examination.
 You are only eligible for this examination if you are 21 years of age or older.
+Read more about the test for candidates aged 21 or older.

 Generally speaking, a secondary school diploma will give access to our study programme, e.g.: